alexmorten/smag-mvp/README.md

 ## TODOS

-- [ ] use yaml files to configure services
+- [x] use yaml files to configure services
-- [ ] use default values for all topics and group id
+- [x] use default values for all topics and group id
+- [ ] Dockerfile:
+  - [ ] use go 1.15
-- [ ] use kafka client to create all topics in code
+  - [ ] use experimental syntax
-- [ ] single error queue? or no error queue?
+  - [ ] use mount type cache
 - [ ] create kafka topics and partitions automatically
-- [ ] use go 1.15
+- [ ] use go migrate in go code to migrate db tables
 - [ ] use tor for scraping
-- [ ] use wire for dependency injection
 - [ ] use cockroach db as postgres replacement
-- [ ] use go migrate in go code to migrate db tables
 - [ ] use changestream handling from cockroach db
-- [ ] write kafka messages as protobuf?
+- [ ] remove cropping from image processing pipeline
 - [ ] use targeted scraping instead of limitless loop
 - [ ] dont download pictures if internal picture url is set
+- [ ] errgroup in face detection worker
+- [ ] develop admin panel

+ideas:

+- [ ] use wire for dependency injection ?
 - [ ] compress pictures in storage?
-- [ ] remove old frontend, develp admin panel
-- [ ] errgroup in face detection worker
+- [ ] write kafka messages as protobuf?
-- [ ] remove cropping from image processing pipeline
+- [ ] single error queue? or no error queue?